 Only 20% of The Netherlands’ 15,204 cell sites are macro cell sites, with the balance being rooftops, DAS and small cells.

 Cellnex has acquired Protelindo’s 261 Dutch towers for €109mn, (and is now marketing the towers under the name ‘Towerlink Netherlands’), and a further 460 as part of their deal with Shere Group.
-There is no duplication between the two sites.
+There is no duplication between the two portfolios.
 Following the small scale acquisition of local towers, Cellnex now owns 758 towers, or 24% of the macro towers in The Netherlands, where 1,781 (59%) of the country’s 3,031 ground based towers are already owned by towercos.
-In addition, Cellnex’s recently announced acquisition of Alticom will give them a further 30 towers in the country, as well as securing them high-quality infrastructure to support 5G rollout in the Netherlands.
+Cellnex’s acquisition of Dutch broadcast towerco Alticom in 2017 will give them a further 30 towers in the country, as well as securing them high-quality infrastructure to support 5G rollout in the Netherlands.

-Market leader Open Tower Company has around 850 towers, plus access to over 1,000 electricity pylons and is rumoured to be looking for buyers in 2017.
+Open Tower Company has around 850 towers, plus access to over 1,000 electricity pylons and is rumoured to be looking for buyers in 2018.
 UK headquartered Wireless Infrastructure Group is also present in The Netherlands.

 KPN sold their towers in four tranches between 2008-12, while Vodafone and T-Mobile retain around 1,250 towers between them.
 New entrant fourth MNO Tele2 has few if any towers, preferring to rely on co-location and a RANsharing deal with T-Mobile.